jessicachen01/Meteorological_Data_Anomaly_Detection/index.md

   <img width="80%" height="auto" src="resources/fig4.png">
 </p>
 <p align="center">
-In applications such as weather forecasting and the prevention of natural disasters, the analysis of meteorological data is critical.
-In this work, given a large amount of continuous meteorological data from neighbouring regions, we transform the data analysis into an anomaly detection task.
-We utilize past data from neighbouring sites to predict the target site's current weather data, and then a framework is constructed for analysis and locating the outliers.
+The base prediction model is adpapted from autoregressive model which consider about the correlation of multiple viariant.
+For our task, the variants are data from nearby stations.
+As shown in above figure,  as the window sliding, if the data of target station is out of the range of the threshold, it would be considered as abnomal data, otherwise as the normal data.
 </p>